Nathan McCree: Career

 He started writing music when he was 11, on a Korg Delta synthesizer bought by his father, he used his 4 track reel-to-reel tape recorder to multi-track.
 He studied Computer Science at Kingston University and got his first job with Core Design as a programmer.

 His job there was to code a music sequencer for the Sega Mega Drive; he wrote some music on it to demonstrate how it worked.
-His manager liked the music and asked him to write the music for Asterix and the Power of the Gods.
+His manager liked the music and asked him to write the music for Asterix and the Great Rescue.

 Tomb Raider

 McCree is known for creating the original music for Tomb Raider.
 He wrote the entire score for the first Tomb Raider in four weeks without insight on the game levels to help him draw the music accordingly.
 On the following two games, he was still getting very limited descriptions for what musical elements he needed.

 He spent three months working on Tomb Raider II.

 After Tomb Raider II, he left to go freelance and he was contracted in to do the music for Tomb Raider III.

 He was not contracted to work on Tomb Raider: The Last Revelation, being later replaced by Peter Connelly, who composed Tomb Raider music for another three Tomb Raider games.
 He interviewed Connelly to replace him at Core Design.